jaipandya/wedding/README.md

 ## Usage

-Create a new wedding
+New wedding

     # By default it would take config options from
     # lib/wedding/default_config.rb, which can be overrridden
     # by passing yoru own hash
     wedding = Wedding.new

-  # Print the invitation card
+Print the invitation card

     wedding.invitation

-  # Open google maps location in the browser
+Open google maps location in the browser
-  # This requires you to be working on a graphical system
-  # with a presence of a web browser
+This requires you to be working on a graphical system with a presence of a web browser
     wedding.map_location

-  # Access the groom 'object'
+Access the groom 'object'

     wedding.groom

-  # Access the bride 'object'
+Access the bride 'object'

     wedding.bride

-  # RSVP for the event
+RSVP for the event
     wedding.rsvp